k4rimDev/AvtoBaza/README.md

 - [DigitalOcean] - host company that project deployed there
 - [Celery] - for background tasks

-And of course Software Village itself is open source with a [private repository][dill] on GitHub.
+And of Avtobaza itself is open source with a [private repository][dill] on GitHub.